Robotics/Automated Systems Engineering Technology

 About the Program

-Through a partnership with Ellison Technologies Automation of Council Bluffs, Iowa Western students will spend about half of their time in the classroom learning applied robotics, robot controller maintenance, electronics, circuits, and programming.
-The other half of their time is spent applying their laboratory projects in the lab at Ellison Technologies, working with the same high-tech robots and controllers used by today’s leading manufacturing firms.
+Through a partnership with Acieta of Council Bluffs, Iowa Western students will spend about half of their time in the classroom learning applied robotics, robot controller maintenance, electronics, circuits, and programming.
+The other half of their time is spent applying their laboratory projects in the lab at Acieta, working with the same high-tech robots and controllers used by today’s leading manufacturing firms.

 Graduates of this program will be qualified to assemble, install, program, troubleshoot, and maintain robotics and automated systems equipment as technicians in many industries, including manufacturing, biomedical, government, and food processing.
 In addition, students can apply the skills they learn to other career fields, including electronic systems and equipment, telecommunications, and power distribution.

 This program is designed for students intending to enter the workforce upon completion of the two-year Associate of Applied Science degree.
 The program prepares students for careers in many industries, including manufacturing, bio-medical, food service, telecommunications, and government as technicians who assemble, program, install, maintain, and troubleshoot robotics and automated systems equipment.

 Program Length: 4 Semesters, 1 Summer